Chinese New Year in the UK

 Day 2 初二

-On this day we again make offerings to our ancestors and Tsai Sun 財神; the God of Wealth is believed to leave for heaven on this day of the lunar New Year so this ceremony is to see the deity off, wishing for a luckier and more prosperous year.
-In honor of the deity, people will eat dumplings, resembling the shape of a ingot
+On this day, we again make offerings to our ancestors and Tsai Sun (財神), the God of Wealth.
+He is believed to return to heaven on this day of the lunar New Year, so this ceremony is held to see the deity off and to wish for a luckier and more prosperous year ahead.

-Traditionally married women will visit and pay respect to their birth parents on the second day.
+Traditionally, married women would visit and pay their respects to their birth parents on the second day.

 Day 3 & Day 4 初三/初四